Patient education: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)

 C. DIFFICILE SYMPTOMS

-Symptoms of C. difficile may begin during antibiotic therapy or five to 10 days after the antibiotic is stopped; less commonly, symptoms do not develop until as late as 10 weeks later.
+Symptoms of C. difficile may begin during antibiotic therapy or 5 to 10 days after the antibiotic is stopped; less commonly, symptoms do not develop until as late as 10 weeks later.

-The symptoms of C. difficile can vary in severity:
+The symptoms of C. difficile infection can vary in severity:

-- Some people (called carriers) carry the bacteria in their feces but have no signs or symptoms of the infection.
-Carriers can spread the infection to others.
+●Some people (called carriers) shed the bacteria in their feces but have no signs or symptoms of the infection and can spread the infection to others.

-- In more severe cases, the colon can become inflamed (colitis) or develop patches of raw tissue that produce pus (pseudomembranous colitis).
-Symptoms of these complications can include profuse watery diarrhea (up to 10 to 15 times per day), blood or pus in the stool, dehydration, abdominal tenderness and cramping, fever, nausea, loss of appetite, and weight loss.
+●In more severe cases, patients may develop profuse watery diarrhea (up to 10 to 15 times per day), blood or pus in the stool, dehydration, abdominal tenderness and cramping, fever, nausea, loss of appetite, and weight loss.
 Anyone who develops one or more of these symptoms should seek medical care as soon as possible.

 C. DIFFICILE DIAGNOSIS